 Closures and restrictions

-The Washington Department of Fish and Wildlife will reopen some recreational fishing and hunting in a phased approach following the state’s efforts to limit the spread of coronavirus.
-The department is asking hunters and anglers to enjoy these outdoor activities only if they can do so locally, while also practicing physical distancing.
+The Washington Department of Fish and Wildlife reopened most recreational fishing and hunting in a phased approach following the state’s efforts to limit the spread of coronavirus.
+The department is asking hunters and anglers to enjoy these outdoor activities as locally as possible, while also practicing physical distancing.

 - Going fishing?
 Take a moment to read our joint statement regarding the need to recreate responsibly.